decocms/admin/README.md

 | Auth          | Better Auth (OAuth 2.1 + API keys)        |
 | Observability | OpenTelemetry + Datadog / Cloudflare Logs |
 | Protocol      | Model Context Protocol (MCP)              |

 ---

+## 🪪 License & Partners

+DecoCMS ships with a Sustainable Use License (SUL).
+Read the full terms in [LICENSE.md](./LICENSE.md).

+### For Partners (Service Providers, Software Houses, SIs, Digital Agencies)

+- Free to self‑host and use to deliver client projects, as long as each deployment is for the client’s internal use (see SUL §3.3).
+- Build, implement, and charge for your services — go make money, no questions asked.
+- Keep your workspace private — bring your own models and data.

+### For Enterprises (Mission‑Critical or Revenue‑Generating)

+- These cases require a commercial self‑hosted Enterprise license per the SUL.
+- We help you deploy at scale in your cloud (AWS or GCP), with governance, observability, and performance tuned for large workloads.
+- Get production support and reliability.

+Questions?
+Contact us at [contact@decocms.com](mailto:contact@decocms.com) or visit [decocms.com](https://decocms.com).

+---